 Now for the ultimate in Muscle Soreness Secrets.
 It’s the secret of all secrets, y’all.
 Ready?
 You’re so excited to see what it is you just can’t stand it.
 I can tell.

 Secret Number 2

 This little gem right here that doesn’t look like a whole lot is to muscles what hot fudge is to ice cream, the strawberries to your shortcake, the chips to your salsa.
-This is my ultimate secret in regards to muscle soreness.
-I talked about this in my other blog Quality Workout Equipment for under $100 and I was and still am not kidding.
+This is my ultimate secret in regards to muscle soreness and you can grab it on Amazon.
+I talked about this in my other post Quality Workout Equipment for under $100.

 The foam roller basically allows you to massage your muscles without the help of others.
 There are even exercises you can do on a foam roller, but that is another post in itself.